Sahithidurgaraju/automated-data-cleaning/README.md

    - Produces a user-editable `transform_config.json` file for each dataset.

 4. Apply transformations and push to MySQL:
-   - Transformations (casting, binning, filtering, groupby if enabled) are applied to the cleaned data.
+   - Transformations (casting, binning, MLops if enabled) are applied to the cleaned data.
    - Final transformed datasets are inserted into MySQL using batched SQL writes for laptop-safe execution.